alinnman/celestial-navigation/APPDOC.md

 NOTE: This allows for use (mapping) in scenarios where you lack internet connection!

-### Using a Mobile Hotspot
+### Using a Mobile Hotspot <a name="hotspot"></a>

 Connecting through Wi-Fi as described above requires a separate Wi-Fi **router**.
 You may also try using a connection based on a Mobile Hotspot.
 Unfortunately the exact way of doing this varies between vendors and device models, making it difficult to provide exact instructions here.
 If you use the Celeste device as a Mobile Hotspot server you need to find the "router address" it and attempt connect to it from your plotter devices.
-Another option is using a second phone as Mobile Hotspot server.
+Another option is using a second phone as a Mobile Hotspot server.

+### Specific configurations for plot server <a name="app-configurations">

+You are recommended to make turn off the battery saving functions in android for Celeste if you use the plotter server functionality.
+Otherwise the plotter device will lose connection after a while if you hide the app.

 ## Working with configurations<a name="configs"></a>